cadin/panels/docs/comic-data/layers/index.md

 Scroll values go from `0` (just before the panel enters the screen) to `1` (just after the panel leaves the screen).
 A scroll trigger of `0.5` will trigger at the halfway point, which for a full-screen panel will be when the panel is fully centered on screen.

+### trigger

+default: nil
+{: .prop-default}

+FOR IMAGETABLE LAYERS ONLY
+{: .text-yellow-300 .fs-2 .lh-0}

+Set a button press as the trigger to start an imageTable animation.

+If a trigger is set, the imageTable will hold on the first frame until the trigger button is pressed.

 ### delay

 default: 200